emad-elsaid/emad-elsaid.github.io/_posts/2020-09-15-on-modern-web-applications-stability.md

 Now lets move to the direct dependencies of your application.
-If you're using any modern programming language it'll have a way to package code into reusable format that could be reused by other applications. one package can use code from other packages, these packages can other other packages and so on like a tree.
+If you're using any modern programming language it'll have a way to package code into reusable format that could be reused by other applications. one package can use code from other packages, these packages can use other packages and so on like a tree.

 ![IMG_20200915_231326.jpg](/images/IMG_20200915_231326.jpg){: class="center"}